Sjofartsdirektoratet/docs/content/rest-api/qualifications/course.md

 ## Available functionality

-**Register a new course**

-POST operation to register a new course or education.
-The course and educational codes in Table 2 and 3 must be used.

-**Fetch a list over valid education codes**
+**List valid course and education codes**

 GET operation to obtain the complete list of bot course and education codes listed in table 2 and 3.
 This list will always contain the newest version.

-**Get an existing course registrations**
+**Create passed course participants**

+POST operation to register a new course or education participants.
+The course and educational codes in Table 2 and 3 must be used.

+**List passed course participants**

-GET operation to obtain an already reported education or course using the *uid* received in the response when reported.
+GET operation to obtain an already reported education or course participants.

-**Have a seafarer passed a course given by course code** GET operation to check if a seafarer has passed a course.
-There will only be a valid response if the course is reported by the authorized organization.
-The operation does not give a confirmation on courses completed in other educational institutions.
+**Retrieve a passed course participant**
+GET operation to obtain acourse participants.